 3) Credit Report

-While the lender will pull this for you regardless, it is helpful to have an idea of what your credit report looks like prior to seeking a mortgage.
-This will help you budget the anticipated mortgage rate and also help you plan the valuation of the house you should buy.
-If you find any discrepancies on your credit report, which happen about 25% of the time, you may have time to fix these inaccuracies with the proper Equifax or TransUnion credit bureaus if you check your credit ahead of time.
+While your lender will pull your credit report for you regardless, it is helpful to have an idea of what your credit report looks like prior to beginning your mortgage application.
+This will help you budget the value of the house you should buy.
+If you find any discrepancies on your credit report, which happen about 25% of the time, you may have time to fix these inaccuracies with the proper Equifax or TransUnion credit bureaus ahead of time.

 4) Pre-approval letter

 It is generally best practice to get pre-approved for a mortgage prior to embarking on the mortgage application process.
-If you have a pre-approval letter from the bank, take it with you when applying.
+Our Clover Mortgage brokers can help set you up with the best lenders, terms, and mortgage products for your pre-approval.

 Down Payment